Unusual Christmas traditions from around the world

 Shoes by the Fire | The Netherlands

-Every year in the days leading up to December 25th, Dutch children eagerly place their shoes by the fire in hopes that Sinterklaas will fill them with small gifts and treats in the night.
+Every year in the days leading up to 25th December, Dutch children eagerly place their shoes by the fire in the hopes that Sinterklaas will fill them with small gifts and treats in the night.
 Traditionally, carrots are left in the shoes for Sinterklaas' faithful steed, a white horse named Amerigo.